IanOxborrow/Sensible/README.md

 ## Communication

-To communicate our understanding of the project requirements to our stakeholders we have created a user story map here: [User Story Map](Background%20Documentation/User%20Story%20Map/User_Story_Map.pdf)
+To communicate our understanding of the project requirements to our stakeholders we have created a Minimum Viable Product user story map here: [MVP](https://miro.com/app/board/o9J_lMgCf9M=/)

-After discussion with our stakeholders, we have created an updated User Story Map which only focuses on the Minimum Viable Product here: [MVP](https://miro.com/app/board/o9J_lMgCf9M=/)

 To communicate the UI design of our application we have created some screen designs located here: [Screen Designs](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Screen%20Designs)